ahmdrz/config/README.md

 ## TODO

-[ ] Create another new method for RSA with public/private key.
+- [ ] Create another New method for RSA with public/private key.
-[ ] Using alexflint/go-memdump instead of GOB encoding method.
+- [ ] Using alexflint/go-memdump instead of GOB encoding method.